top of page

 Soft gate | I hole

-'The Long Story' tells the story behind the work, and also the story behind that story.
+'The Long Story' is a speculative biography telling the story behind the work and also the story behind that story.

 • Instagram